react-page/react-page/README.md

 ## ORY Sites

 [ORY Sites](http://www.ory.am/sites/) is an innovative desktop app and combines the latest technology with ease of use - creating beautiful, responsive websites is now a matter of minutes.
-[ORY Sites](http://www.ory.am/sites/)

 <p align="center">
 <a href="http://www.ory.am/sites/"><img alt="ORY Sites" src="docs/images/ory-sites.gif" /></a>
 </p>